Generators Assignment Help

 If you have some basic understanding of python especially in creating functions then, it’s fairly easy to create a generator in python.
 We can build from that and help you create generators.

 In the previous section, we have noted that the difference between a normal function and a generator is the fact that the generator function uses the yield keyword.
-Therefore, if you create a function and has the yield keyword that is a generator function.
+Therefore, if you create a function and have the yield keyword that is a generator function.

 The two keywords always return a value when applied.
 But what is the difference?
 When a return keyword is used it terminates the function completely whereas the yield keyword pauses the function and saves what it has done which means that later it is able to continue from where it paused on successive calls.